Fixed elements, new transitions and a redesigned UI.

 Today, we're releasing a big update to Composite.
 It brings along a number of new features along with a brand new look, updated for your iOS 7 devices!

 The main feature of the release is fixed elements, which let you create even more realistic looking prototypes than before.
-It allows you define layer groups, for instance a navigation bar, to stay fixed to the viewport, while the rest of the document is scrolling.
+It allows you define layer groups, for instance a navigation bar, to stay fixed to the viewport, while the rest of the document is scrolling (similar solution can be seen on Rapid Loans Fast website).
 For any layer you want to remain fixed, you simply add

 !fixed to the name of a layer, or a layer group.
 Composite will determine whether to anchor the layer to the top of the screen, or the bottom, based on the layers position on the canvas.